llikey2020/qaperformance/README.md

 This project configures the environment and runs the performance tests for Spark+Alluxio+S3 in the CI cluster.

 ## Pipeline Flow
-There are 4 stages to this project: setup, run, collect, cleanup

 - #### Setup environment
-    In the setup stage, we first perform a cleanup through the `cleanup-env.sh` script to clear the environment possibly leftover from previous runs.
-Then through the `setup-env.sh` script, we setup Alluxio (configurations for alluxio can be found in the setup script).
+    This project extends the Staging project, and uses the jobs from Staging to set up services in this environment.
+In addition, for cold runs, the Alluxio service will first be cleaned up from the performance environment.

+    See the [Staging documentation](https://gitlab.planetrover.io/sequoiadp/qa/staging/-/blob/master/README.md) for more information.

 - #### Run Spark Job
     There 5 Spark jobs supported in this project.